MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/business-events/home-page.md

 # required metadata

 title: Business events
-description: Business events provide a mechanism for external systems to receive notifications from Finance and Operations and hence allow such applications to take a business action in response to the business event.
+description: This topic provides information about business events.
+Business events provide a mechanism for external systems to receive notifications from Microsoft Dynamics 365 for Finance and Operations.
+Therefore, those systems can perform business actions in response to the business events.
 author: Sunil-Garg
 manager: AnnBe
 ms.date: 01/08/2019